The Grand Burstin Hotel: Royal Pavilion Hotel history

-1844 to 1855: Early years
+1808 to 1855: Early years

 Early interior and amenities

+Origins of the site date back as early as 1808, where a shipbuilder's hut is described as having stood.
+Later, by 1843, the launch of a packet boat service to Boulogne, France, at the then named Pavilion Tavern, led to an increase in travel trade on the route which included the site.
 In 1844, Pavilion Hotel, designed by Sir William Cubitt, was built on the grounds of the recently demolished building of the same name.
 The initial new building developments consisted of a billiard room, coffee room, a ballroom, club room, a table d'hôte, and a large front balcony with six-foot-wide York slabs, supported by ornamental iron brackets.
 Publicly accessible rooms were large and decorated, with apartments and dormitories being in close proximity to one another for ease of access.
 During 1853, Charles Dickens visited the hotel and wrote about the architecture and experience of the Royal Pavilion Hotel, referring to it with the alias "Pavilionstone".
-Dickens later published these writings as a eulogium in the 12th volume of Household Words, with the title "Out of Town", in 1855.
+Dickens later published these writings as a eulogium in the 12th volume of Household Words, with the title "Out of Town", in 1855, written in honour of the hotel manager, Mr. Beach, who cared for him during an illness.
 This was used as an advertisement for the hotel.

+Postcard image of Pavilion Hotel from 1850.

 The early building was described as having spacious rooms that were appropriately decorated with "handsome" saloons.
 Access to the saloon, which was used for private functions, required payment of one shilling, with free access provided to families who engaged a sitting room.
 The table d'hôte was popular, especially during the summer months, with affordable prices it was considered economical.
 Breakfast was served at the table d'hôte until ten o'clock in the morning, with a table d'hôte dinner served in the afternoon at two o'clock at the cost of four shillings per person.
 Visitors with private sitting rooms were able to use or obtain the public arrangements and luxuries without limitations.
 The Pavilion Hotel implemented a measure whereby printed bills were placed in every room so as not to create an imposition between staff and guest.
 The aforementioned billiard room, and a reading room, described as being "well-stocked" with material, provided adequate indoor entertainment.
 The front of the hotel featured a lawn for leisure, which at the time would have provided views of the working harbour and boats crossing the channel.